-Sensitive information we may collect and hold about you or your applicants is criminal history information.
-We use this sensitive information to create a police check for you or your applicants.
-Where we receive unsolicited sensitive information from the third party Australian Criminal Intelligence Commission, we will destroy the information in a prompt and timely manner in accordance with our legal requirements.
+Sensitive information we may collect and hold about you or your applicants biometric data (i.e. face recognition).
+We use this sensitive information to create an identity check for you or your applicants.
+Where we receive unsolicited sensitive information from a third party, we will destroy the information in a prompt and timely manner in accordance with our legal requirements.
 Under no instance will we keep unsolicited sensitive information.

 We may also collect data about how you use our website or other websites you have visited so we can tailor our service to meet our customers’ needs.
 We may aggregate and de-identify this information (‘Aggregate Information’) and use the Aggregate Information to help us understand customer trends and to make improvements to our website and our services.
 We may share the Aggregate Information with third parties, including to improve our services and understand what our customers want, and we may use this data for advertising and marketing purposes.
 Aggregate Information may also be disclosed to third parties for the third parties’ advertising and marketing purposes.

 Why and how do we collect, hold, use and disclose your personal information?